merc1989/merc1989/README.md

 - 👋 Hi, I’m MERCY CHERONO
 - 👀 I’m interested in Big Data
-- 🌱 I’m currently learning model deployment
+- 🌱 I’m currently learning model deployment, Web scripting and scrubbing using Python

 <!---
 merc1989/merc1989 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.